cablelabs/lpwanserver/prisma/transfer/README.md

 ### Setup docker-compose.yaml
 The `docker-compose.yaml` file is setup to start postgres in a container.
 It then will build and run the transfer image, defined in `Dockerfile`.
-The transfer container will transfer the sqlite database file into a database in the postgres container.
+The transfer container will transfer the sqlite database file into the postgres container.

-Change the build arg `DB_FILE` to the filename for your sqlite database.
+In the docker-compose file, change the build arg `DB_FILE` to the filename for your sqlite database.

 ### Run docker-compose